rundel/md4r/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Fixed the formatting of NEWS.md to resolve the NOTE.
+* Added single quotes around MD4C, LaTeX, and CommonMark in the description.

-* Replaced ASTs in the description with "abstract syntax trees".
+* Added John MacFarlane to the copyright entry.

-* I believe that LaTeX and CommonMark are the correct spelling and have been left as is.
+* CRAN feedback also mentioned references to the description field in the DESCRIPTION file.
+At this time there are no such references that I am aware of and have therefore not made any additional changes here.